BYOD (Bring Your Own Device)

 - Scarves, hair-picks, stocking caps, hair curlers, or other head covering may not be worn to school.
 Hats cannot be worn on any part of the body.
 This includes, but is not limited to: attaching a hat to belt straps or having one’s hat in one’s back pocket.
 Hoodies may be worn, but the hood must stay down at all times.

 When a student is found to be in violation of the above dress code the mini-school team lead, dean of students, or the principal will administer appropriate consequences.
-These consequences include, but are not limited to: calling parents to bring appropriate clothing, Classroom Isolation, in-school suspension, and/or other disciplinary action as deemed appropriate.
+These consequences include, but are not limited to: calling parents to bring appropriate clothing, 1st period Isolation, Restriction Minutes, and/or other disciplinary action as deemed appropriate.

 Eligibility Requirements: Attend Rallies, Dances, & Incentive-Based Field Trips

 Students must meet the following requirements during the grading period of the event.
-Any ISS or OSS assigned 5 school days prior to the beginning of the grading period of that event will be subject to administrative discretion.
+Additionally, Restriction Minutes or OSS that is assigned five (5) school days prior to the beginning of the grading period of that event will result in ineligibility.

 - A student cannot have any failing grades based on the previous report card.

-- A student cannot have two or more discipline occurrences that result in ISS minutes.
+- A student cannot have two or more discipline occurrences that result in Restriction minutes.

-- A student cannot be assigned 300 ISS minutes for one occurrence.
+- A student cannot be assigned 300 Restriction minutes for one occurrence.

 End of the Year Carnival

-****Please note the Mini School may release a contract for end of the year functions.
-All students must meet these requirements in order to purchase a ticket and/or attend
+Please note the Mini School will release a contract for end of the year functions.
+All students must meet these requirements to purchase a ticket and/or attend.

 Tardies to Class: